 Place egg whites in a medium bowl with cream of tartar.
 Mix with a hand mixer on low speed until mixture becomes frothy.
 Increase the mixer speed to medium and begin adding sugar one tablespoon at a time.
 Beat until the whites are stiff , about one minute.
 Fold in chopped chocolate and salt.
 Sprinkle cocoa and instant coffee on top of egg white mixture.
 Fold together 2-3 times to lightly incorporate.

 Spoon about 24 dollops of meringue onto prepared baking sheet.
 (About one heaping tablespoon each) Using the back of a spoon, gently flatten the tops of the meringues.
-Place in oven and bake for one hour until the meringues are firm on the outside and still chewy on the inside.
+Place in oven and bake for 45 minutes until the meringues are firm on the outside and still chewy on the inside.
 Let cool completely.

 Can be stored in an airtight container for one week, if they last that long!